Retention & Cohort

 * reporting,

-* or deeper comparison in Excel.
+* deeper comparison in Excel.

 You can also reuse the result operationally by tagging users for later campaign targeting.
+This is useful when you want to act on retained users, at-risk users, or users who progressed to a valuable second event.

 <figure><img src="/files/bycpmU3bYeAJ8g31zCbV" alt="" width="375"><figcaption></figcaption></figure>